Nysa

 Given Sanctuary: January 29, 2017

-Nysa was nearly twenty pounds underweight and was very shy.
-She had never received any of her rabies or puppy shots.
-Freedom’s Song placed her with their most experienced and sophisticated wolf dog foster family.
+Freedom’s Song placed her with an experienced wolf dog foster family.
 It is there that Nysa began to flourish and thrive.
-She was fully vetted, gained weight, and formed a bond with her foster Mom, Stephanie.
-Nysa was curious about the other animals in her foster home, and she often slept side-by-side with a seven-month-old puppy with whom she shared a fence line.
-She was still shy and fearful in some situations, but she was able to take treats from a spoon and go on walks with her foster Mom.
-By the end of January, Karen and Stephanie knew it was time to transition Nysa to a permanent sanctuary setting, so they contacted W.O.L.F.
-We heard Nysa’s story, and we thought she would be perfect for our other new animal Wayaho, who desperately wanted a playmate.
+She was provided with veterinary care, gained weight, and formed a bond with her foster mom.
+Nysa was curious about the other animals in her foster home.
+She often slept side-by-side with a seven-month-old puppy that she shared a fence line with.
+In late January, the foster family felt it was time to place Nysa in a permanent sanctuary setting.